 - JinkoSolar Panels (Smart/Saver System): 10-year product warranty, 25-year performance guarantee

 While the panels list some impressive warranties, the EnergyAustralia website does not appear to provide warranty information on its inverters.
 There’s also no indication that the systems are covered by an installation warranty to protect you from faulty workmanship.
-These are some more things you should check with EnergyAustralia if you get a quote.
+These are some more things you should check with EnergyAustralia.

 While EnergyAustralia’s standard feed-in tariffs are reasonably competitive, other retailers such as AGL and Origin have solar offers with feed-in tariffs ranging from 15c to 25c/kWh.
 That said, a higher feed-in tariff doesn’t necessarily result in a better deal, and some of these plans require certain conditions to be met in order to receive a higher FiT rate.
 When comparing retailers and electricity deals, customers should also factor in usage rates, supply rates, discounts, fees and contract terms to make a fully-informed decision.
 You can start comparing solar companies by using Canstar Blue’s price comparison tool and customer satisfaction ratings via the link below.